Kain's Fishing Adventures

 Kain's - Sitka fishing lodge

-A two-hour flight on a commercial flight out of Seattle puts you in Sitka.
-(No floatplanes required.)
+A two-hour commercial flight out of Seattle puts you in Sitka.
+A lodge representative will meet you at the Sitka Rocky Gutierrez Airport and drive you to the Lodge, a 20-minute drive.
+Note: (No floatplanes are required.)
 With a few flights a day, connections are easily made and make arriving in Sitka in one day’s travel time a realistic venture.
-A lodge representative will meet you at the Sitka Rocky Gutierrez Airport and drive you to the lodge, a 20-minute drive.

 Rates are per person, double occupancy unless listed otherwise.

-Roundtrip ground transfer from Sitka airport to the Lodge, shuttles into Sitka, lodging, meals, Wi-Fi, full days of fishing with up to 10 hours on the water; vacuum packaged fish care, use of fishing equipment, rain gear and rubber boots; Sitka Fish Box Tax: $10.00 per box, and Bed Tax.
+Roundtrip ground transfer from Sitka airport to the Lodge, shuttles into Sitka, lodging, meals, Wi-Fi, cable TV, guided fishing with up to 10 hours on the water, vacuum packaged fish care, use of fishing equipment, rain gear and rubber boots, the Sitka fish box tax of $10.00 per box, and Bed Tax.

 Packages do not include:

-Airfare, arrival night dinner, fishing license and King Salmon stamp, Sitka sales tax, gratuities (it is customary to tip your captain, deckhand and lodge service staff at the end of your stay), and anything not mentioned under inclusions.
+Airfare, arrival night dinner, alcohol, fishing license, King Salmon stamp, Sitka sales tax, gratuities for your captain, deckhand, and lodge staff; and anything not mentioned under inclusions.

-They do the work for you, and they do it right.
-They start by bleeding the fish when it’s landed; next they clean and ice each fish on the boat.
-At the dock, they fillet the day’s catch.
-They vacuum pack the fish using commercial packers and heavy bags for a long life and freshness.
+The crew starts by bleeding the fish when it’s landed.
+Next, they clean and immediately get each fish on ice.
+At the dock, the crew fillets the day’s catch and vacuum packs the fish using commercial packers and heavy bags for freshness.
 They then flash freeze the fish to 30 degrees below zero.
 Each vacuum-packed bag is clearly marked, identifying the species, and then boxed to airline specifications.
 On your return flight, your boxed fish can be checked in as baggage.
 Their meticulous care of your catch makes for great eating fish, and a superior product.